Sophie Turner and Joe Jonas: A Complete Divorce Timeline

 On September 3, TMZ reported that the 34-year-old pop star had consulted divorce lawyers after six months of “serious problems.”
 The couple got married (twice) in 2019 and have since welcomed two daughters, though the famous parents do their best to keep their children out of the public eye.

-Obviously, fans were devastated by the unconfirmed report, but there was hope: Not only did Jonas wear his wedding ring during the Jonas Brothers concert on September 3, but Page Six reported that the band still performed “Hesitate,” which Jonas previously described as a “love letter” to the 27-year-old Game of Thrones star.
+Obviously, fans were devastated by the unconfirmed report, but there was a small inkling of hope: Not only did Jonas wear his wedding ring during the Jonas Brothers concert on September 3, but Page Six reported that the band still performed “Hesitate,” which Jonas previously described as a “love letter” to the 27-year-old Game of Thrones star.
 “It’s like my vows before I wrote my vows,” Jonas said during the Happiness Continues concert film in 2020.
 “It’s my promise to Sophie.”

 On September 5, however, Jonas filed for divorce, officially setting the split in motion.
 Here's a complete timeline of Joe Jonas and Sophie Turner's divorce.

 October 2016: Joe Jonas and Sophie Turner meet for the first time after the pop singer slides into her DMs.
 Jonas is 27 years old; Turner is 20.
 “We had a lot of mutual friends, and they'd been trying to introduce us for a long time,” Turner will tell Harper’s Bazaar UK in March 2019.
 “We were following each other on Instagram and he direct-messaged me one fine day, out of the blue.”